jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 **Domain registration connection:**
 This directly relates to domain uniqueness and registration.
 Domain names must be unique within their TLD, and they are registered through domain registrars accredited by the relevant TLD registry.
 When you register a domain, you specify which authoritative DNS servers will be responsible for your domain's DNS records.
 The registrar communicates this information to the TLD registry, which then updates its servers to point to your authoritative DNS servers.

+**What is their role in the DNS hierarchy?**
+Authoritative nameservers are the only servers that provide the actual, authoritative DNS records (like A, CNAME, MX records) for specific domain names.
+They are the final authority on what IP address corresponds to a given domain name.
+While root servers and TLD servers are part of the lookup process, only these authoritative nameservers provide the actual answers for specific domains.

 #### Recursive DNS Resolvers